-Bank Letter of Credit (L/C) – Export Payments
+Bank Letter of Credit (L/C) – Bank Payments

-Banks examine the documents and not the goods or the execution of services to which the documents are related.
+Banks examine the documents for the sales transaction and not the goods or the execution of services to which the documents are related.
 L/Cs can relate to goods and/or services and be international or domestic (where buyer and supplier are in the same country).

 A documentary credit (also known as L/C or Letter of Credit) is a payment instrument and a payment guarantee at the same time.
 It is an irrevocable commitment of the buyer’s bank in favour of the supplier, to honour a presentation (e.g. to pay at sight, or to undertake to defer a payment and to pay at maturity, or to accept a draft drawn by the beneficiary and to pay it at the maturity according to the case), provided that the supplier submits a complying presentation.